shhhkun/portfolio/README.md

 ## Features

-- **Interactive Desktop Interface:** The portfolio is presented as a virtual desktop with movable windows for different sections (about, projects, resume), a taskbar for socials and navigation, and custom tooltips/previews.
+- **Interactive Desktop Interface:** The portfolio is presented as a virtual desktop with movable windows for different sections (about, projects, resume), a taskbar for socials and navigation, and custom tooltips/window previews.

 - **Responsive Interface**: The portfolio sizes accordingly to your device viewport (works on mobile/smaller devices).